syncfusion-content/uwp-docs/uwp/Linear-Gauge/Labels.md

 ## Setting position for labels

 The labels in the scale can be placed above or below the linear scale by choosing one of the following options available in the [`LabelPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.LinearScale.html#Syncfusion_UI_Xaml_Gauges_LinearScale_LabelPosition) property.
-The default value of the [`LabelPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.LinearScale.html#Syncfusion_UI_Xaml_Gauges_LinearScale_LabelPosition) property is Below.
+The default value of the [`LabelPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.LinearScale.html#Syncfusion_UI_Xaml_Gauges_LinearScale_LabelPosition) property is `Below`.

 1. Above
 2. Below (Default)